Role of Internal Audit

 - The level of compliance with institutional policies, government laws and regulations

 Management officials work with Internal Audit on a continuing basis to identify areas of potential financial and business risk that warrant periodic or special review through the development of a multi-year audit plan.

-Internal Audit has a direct reporting line to the President and operationally reports through the office of the Vice President for Finance and Administration.
+Internal Audit has a direct reporting line to the President and operationally reports through the office of the Vice President for Finance.
 Internal Audit meets with the Audit Committee of the Board of Curators of the University four times per year.
 This committee serves as the Board committee on audit as stipulated in the Collected Rules and Regulations (10.050).